 Cute Cafes in Edinburgh Center

-There are a few handful of cafes in Edinburgh center which are located surrounding the High Street and the old town. there are picture worthy cafes which are more renowned for the dessert more than for their coffees.
+There are a few handfuls of cafes in Edinburgh center which are located surrounding the High Street and the old town.
+There are picture-worthy cafes that are more renowned for their dessert than their coffees.

 Mimi’s Little Bakehouse near The Royal Mile

-Opened in 2010, Mimi’s Little Bakehouse is one of cute coffee shops in Edinburgh which has a few branches across town and it is mostly famous for its cute interior décor and also its cakes and desserts.
-Their sweets include jams, brownies, fudge and especially scones.
+Opened in 2010, Mimi’s Little Bakehouse is one of the cute coffee shops in Edinburgh, which has a few branches across town, and it is mostly famous for its cute interior décor and also its cakes and desserts.
+Their sweets include jams, brownies, fudge, and especially scones.
 These are the shop’s main products which go along well with both and tea here.
-Though the the drinks are more favorable amongst the customers here.
-You can find their old town branch near Riyal Mile located on Canongate right after the High Street road.
+However, the drinks are more favorable amongst the customers here.
+You can find their old town branch near Riyal Mile, located on Canongate right after the High Street road.

 Hideout Cafe Old Town close to Edinburgh Castle

-Perhaps one of the cutest cafes in Edinburgh, Hideout Cafe Old Town is where individuals go to either get work done or just ponder about some thoughts or ideas.
-Located very close to Edinburgh Castle, on the corner of Castlehill roundabout on the end of Upper Bow, it is where you will find Hideout Cafe.
-Similar to Mimi’s, this is the place famous for its delicious cakes be it pistachio or brownies.
+Perhaps one of the cutest cafes in Edinburgh, Hideout Cafe Old Town, is where individuals go to either get work done or just ponder some thoughts or ideas.
+Located very close to Edinburgh Castle, on the corner of Castlehill roundabout at the end of Upper Bow, it is where you will find Hideout Cafe.
+Similar to Mimi’s, this is the place famous for its delicious cakes, be it pistachio or brownies.